 23 Whatever you do, work at it with all your heart, as working for the Lord, not for human masters,24 since you know that you will receive an inheritance from the Lord as a reward.
 It is the Lord Christ you are serving.

-It’s easy to think that we work for our human bosses, but Paul points out that this isn’t really the case.
-We may report to other people, and they may be the ones to sign our paychecks.
-But we’re ultimately responsible to God for the way we spend our time, so the work that we’re doing is really work for Him.
-No matter what kind of work we’re doing, we’re really serving God by serving His people.
+You may report to a boss at work who signs your paychecks.
+But you’re ultimately responsible to God for the way you spend your time.
+No matter what kind of work you’re doing, you’re really serving God by serving His people.
 All work is God’s work.

-As long as your work doesn’t involve doing something immoral or illegal, you’re really working for God.
-If we embrace that concept, it should make a big impact on the way that we work.
-If I know that I’m working for God, I’m not going to do the bare minimum required of me to get through the day.
-I’m going to give every task my very best effort.
-I’m going to work hard, even when I could get by with less.
-I’m going to give it everything I’ve got every day, and I’m going to do it with a great attitude and a thankful heart.
+When I embraced this concept, it made a big impact on the way that I work.
+Since I’m working for God, I no longer do the bare minimum required to keep my job.
+I have to give every task my very best effort.
+Every day I should come to work ready to give it everything I’ve got.
+And I’m determined to do it with a great attitude and a thankful heart.

 Photo by Prince Roy.
 Used under Creative Commons License.